-The purpose of this study is to obtain knowledge to maximize the expansion effect of CGCT on the stable operating flow range of the rear compressor stage without the trade-off such as the efficiency penalty.
-As an early study, the influences of the single groove installed at the mid-chord, which is known to have large expansion effect on the stable operating flow range of low speed axial compressor [11], on the flow behavior and the loss generation in a linear compressor cascade were investigated at different tip clearances.
+The aim of this study was to ascertain how to maximise the expansion effect of the CGCT on the stable operating flow range of the rear compressor stage without a trade-off such as the efficiency penalty.
+As part of a preliminary study, the influences of the single groove installed at the mid-chord – which is known to have a large expansion effect on the stable operating flow range of low-speed axial compressors [11] – on the flow behaviour and the loss generation in a linear compressor cascade were investigated at different tip clearances.

 TEST CASCADE